The HOSI moves

 After 13 years at Gabelsbergerstraße 26, the HOSI Salzburg is finally moving to a new, more contemporary location.

-Moving stress!
-On 30.11. the old location in the Gabelsberger has to be handed over.
-Now every day, or rather, every hour counts.
-The old HOSI bar recently had the charm of an aging student pub.
-Nevertheless, for 13 years it successfully worked for equal rights for non-hetero-normative lifestyles.
+The old HOSI bar recently had the charm of an outdated student pub.
+Nevertheless, for 13 years, the bar successfully campaigned for equal rights for non-hetero-normative lifestyles.

 The new location is at Franz-Josef-Straße 22, in the middle of the Andräviertel.
 With large windows all around, the HOSI Salzburg can fly the flag for its work at a much more eye-catching location.
 The interior is mainly sponsored by IKEA.